-MWE2, LLC is an engineering and management firm providing energy efficiency services to utilities, technology developers and investors.
-MWE2 was founded by Kyle Dunn to serve the expanding energy efficiency industry across the country.
+MWE2 LLC is an engineering and management firm providing energy efficiency services to utilities, technology developers and investors.
+MWE2 was founded in 2008 by Kyle Dunn to serve the expanding energy efficiency industry across the country.
 Mr. Dunn spent several years working for an established consulting firm in California and specialized in the design of California's commercial/industrial incentive programs, including SCE's SPC, Express Efficiency, and Agricultural Efficiency Programs, and PG&E's NRR-DR Program.
 Currently, MWE2 provides consulting services in the following areas: program design and administration; integrated energy audits; technical reviews of energy savings; site inspections; technical reports (Including Workpaper Development), M&V; computer modeling (including eQuest); and technical training.

 Connect with MWE2: